1aXon9An/Big-Data-Group-3/Dashboard/dashboard_guide.md

 2.  **Navigate to the Dashboard Directory:**
     * Use the `cd` command to move into the folder containing the dashboard script (`dashboard.py`).
-    * Example (replace with the actual path on your machine):
+    * Example (replace with the actual path on your computer):
         ```bash
         cd D:\Study\3.
 CODE\1.
 Python_code_file\Big_Data\group_assignment\Dashboard
         ```